bolliy/ioBroker.sun2000/README.md

 	### **WORK IN PROGRESS**
 -->

+* add a donation link in the adapter settings

 ### 0.10.0 (2024-06-14)
 * dependency and configuration updates
 * adjust roles in the control path